kenkensonson/oci-cloudera/development/README.md

 * 1 utility instance
 * 3 worker nodes

+The machines are all VMs to save on cost.
 Storage is on 1024GB block volumes attached to the worker nodes.
 Nodes are all placed in a single availability domain.

 |             | Worker                                 | Bastion        | Utility        |
 |-------------|----------------------------------------|----------------|----------------|